 - Facelift Procedure

 - Facelift Cost

 What Is a Facelift?

 A facelift (or rhytidectomy) is an operative procedure that treats skin and soft tissue laxity of the face.
 It typically addresses the sagging along the jaw line (jowls) and the deeper folds of the cheek (nasolabial folds) and around the mouth (marionette lines).
 The goal of a facelift is to essentially lift the entire cheek and to restore volume to the midface.

 Who Is a Candidate for Facelift Surgery?

 The ideal candidate is a healthy woman or man who has some of the features of facial aging described above.
 Any medical conditions such as hypertension and diabetes should be well controlled.
 Candidates must be non-smokers or cease smoking well before surgery.
-Our plastic surgeons caution all smokers about proceeding with any cosmetic procedures, especially facelifts, due to the wound healing problems that result as a sequella of smoking.
+Our plastic surgeon cautions all smokers about proceeding with any cosmetic procedures, especially facelifts, due to the wound healing problems that result as a sequela of smoking.
 Smoking increases your risk of incision and skin breakdown, with subsequent scarring.
-Due to this risk, our surgeons insist that any smoker stop smoking at least 6 weeks prior to and after surgery, in order to minimize the risk of postoperative complication and to maximize a great result.
+Due to this risk, our surgeon insists that any smoker stop smoking at least 6 weeks prior to and after surgery, in order to minimize the risk of postoperative complication and to maximize a great result.

 You also must be in good overall health to undergo a facelift.
 Dr. Zemmel will likely have you seen by your primary care physicians for routine blood work and possibly a cardiologist to make sure you are fit for surgery.